codefresh-io/docs.codefresh.io/_docs/gitops-quick-start/promotions/multi-env-sequential-flow.md

 1. Continue with [Trigger Promotion Flow](#trigger-promotion-flow).

 ## Trigger Promotion Flow
-Once the Promotion Flow is created, you can manually trigger it to promote changes from the Trigger Environment to the defined target environments.
+Manually trigger the Promotion Flow to promote changes from the Trigger Environment to the defined target environments.

 1. From the list of Promotion Flows, select `multi-env-sequential-promotion` and then click **Trigger** to initiate the promotion.